What is Court Appointed Special Advocates (CASA) of McLennan County?

 CASA of McLennan County trainings are held in a classroom setting as well as an independent study format.
 The free, 32-hour course provides advocates with an overview of courtroom procedure from judges, lawyers and caseworkers.
 Advocates are also educated about specific topics ranging from symptoms and effects of abuse and neglect to early childhood development and cultural diversity.

-If you are interested in becoming a volunteer, please contact us and we will respond with the next steps in your journey to becoming a CASA advocate.
+If you are interested in becoming a volunteer, please fill out the form below.
 After your application is approved by the Director of Advocacy, you will be asked to schedule a pre-training interview with the Director of Advocacy, who will talk over the next steps with you at that time.
 This pre-training interview is an essential first step to becoming a CASA advocate.
-If you haven’t yet submitted your application or begun this process, please click here to contact us.